Paradiso 27 is part militant, part mystical, and part polemical. The militant part focuses on the Church and the Papacy.

 In Paradiso 27.99 Beatrice’s gaze propels Dante into the ninth heaven: “e nel ciel velocissimo m’impulse” (and thrust me into heaven’s swiftest sphere).
 The “ciel velocissimo” is the Primum Mobile.

-The heaven of the fixed stars, a heaven consecrated to difference and dialectic, gives way to the equality of the Primum Mobile, whose parts are so uniform—“sì uniforme son” (101)—that there is no way of knowing which section was chosen for the pilgrim’s entry.
+The heaven of the fixed stars, a heaven consecrated to difference and dialectic, gives way to the equality of the Primum Mobile, whose parts are so uniform — “sì uniforme son” (101) — that there is no way of knowing which section was chosen for the pilgrim’s entry.
+This is a marked contrast to the pilgrim’s entry into the heaven of the fixed stars in Paradiso 32, which was tailored to him, so that he arrived in his natal constellation of Gemini.

 The entrance into the Primum Mobile is marked by absolute vitality, supremity, and uniformity: